Functioning¶

 Publishes in sources (journals, book series, etc.) the scientist publishes too

-In the year of treatment, has about the same number of co-authors
+Optional: In the year of comparison, has about the same number of co-authors

-In the year of treatment, has about the same number of citations (excluding self-ciations)
+Optional: In the year of comparison, has about the same number of citations (excluding self-ciations)

 You obtain results after only four steps: